xu-ian/rust-gameboy-emulator/README.md

     - Using tetris: ``./target/release/gameboy.exe "./tetris.gb"``

 # Work in progress:
-- Implement audio system
+- Implement Channel 3 and 4 for audio system
-- Implement Timer
-- Improve running performance more
 - Implement MBCs